String Submodular Functions with Curvature Constraints: Conclusion

 \section{Conclusion}

 In this paper, we have introduced the notion of total forward/backward and elemental forward curvature for functions defined on strings.
-We have shown that the greedy strategy achieves a good approximation of the optimal strategy with constraints on these curvatures.
+We have derived several variants of lower performance bounds, in terms of these curvature values, for the greedy strategy with respect to the optimal strategy.
 Our results contribute significantly to our understanding of the underlying algebraic structure of string submodular functions.
 Moreover, we have investigated two applications of string submodular functions with curvature constraints.

 \appendices